jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 ### Physical Volumes

 The first thing to do in creating an LVM partition is to figure out what kind of disks you have and what kind of partition scheme you want to use.
 Note that you can choose to use the entire disk ```/dev/sdb``` for instance or you can create a partition on the disk for use with LVM; if you do make sure to create the partition of type __0x8E__ LVM and not a standard Linux partition.
 In order to use entire disks you need to use the ```pvcreate``` command to *create* physical volumes, same case with the partition.
+You can display the details of your physical volumes with the command: `sudo pvdisplay`.

 ### Volume Groups

 Once you have added the disks/partitions to the PV, now you need to create a Volume Group (VG) to add those PVs to.
 The command to add PVs to an LG is: ```vgcreate VOLUME-GROUP-NAME /dev/sdx /dev/sdy```.
-You can extend this volume group by simply adding another ```pvcreate /dev/sdx1``` command for example and then using the ```vgextend VOLUME-GROUP-NAME /dev/sdz```.
-There is also a ```vgreduce``` command that will remove a PV from a Volume Group.
+You can extend this volume group by simply adding another `pvcreate /dev/sdx1` command for example and then using the ```vgextend VOLUME-GROUP-NAME /dev/sdz```.
+There is also a `vgreduce` command that will remove a PV from a Volume Group.

 The volume group allows for a single logical management unit for multiple disk/partitions.
 This is useful as well for adding additional storage and removing storage devices that may have failed or are not performing at required parameters.
+You can display the details of your volume groups with the command: `sudo vgdisplay`.

 ### Logical Volumes

 From within our Volume Group (VG) we can now carve out smaller LV (Logical Volumes).
 The nice part here is that the Logical Volumes don't have to match any partition or disk size--since they are logically based on the combined size of the Volume Group which has extents mapped across those disks.
-Use the command ```lvcreate -n LOGICAL-VOLUME-NAME --size 250G VOLUME-GROUP-TO-ATTACH-TO```.
-The ```vgdisplay``` command will show what had been created and what is attached to where.
+Use the command `sudo lvcreate -n LOGICAL-VOLUME-NAME --size 250G VOLUME-GROUP-TO-ATTACH-TO`.
+The `vgdisplay` command will show what had been created and what is attached to where.
 There are options to make the LV striped extents as opposed to linear, but that is an application based decision.

-Once you have successfully created an LV, now it needs a filesystem installed.
-Here you can add XFS, Ext4, Ext2, or any other file-system.
-You would use the ```mkfs``` proper tool for your filesystem.
-Once you have the filesystem created then you need a mount point.
-Each filesystem type has tools that allow you to extend the file-system automatically without the need to reformat the entire system, if the underlying LV or traditional partition is modified.
-Not all file-systems have the built in ability to shrink an existing partition.

 ### Extending Logical Volumes

-Since LVs are logical they can also be extended and reduced on the fly--that alone is a better replacement for standard partitioning.
-The command `lvextend -L 50G /dev/VOLUME-GROUP-NAME/LOGICAL-VOLUME-NAME` will extend the LV to become 50 GB in size.
-Using `-L+50G` will add 50 additional gigabytes to an existing LV's size.
+Since LVs are logical they can also be extended and reduced on the fly.

+* The command `sudo lvextend -L 50G /dev/VOLUME-GROUP-NAME/LOGICAL-VOLUME-NAME` will extend the LV to become 50 GB in size.
+* Using `-L+50G` will add 50 additional gigabytes to an existing LV's size.
+Note that you will need to use the
+* Using the command `sudo lvextend -l +100%FREE /dev/VOLUME-GROUP-NAME/LOGICAL-VOLUME-NAME` will extend the disk to fill all additional free space
+  * Note you have to run the command `sudo resize2fs /dev/VOLUME-GROUP-NAME/LOGICAL-VOLUME-NAME`
+  * This will resize the filesystem to the size you extnded your logical volume to

 ### LVM Snapshots